DougBurke/astroprop/README.md

 ~~~~
 % cabal run runchain -- cxo.title.chain
-Preprocessing library abstract-0.0.0.2...
+Preprocessing library abstract-0.0.0.3...
-In-place registering abstract-0.0.0.2...
+In-place registering abstract-0.0.0.3...
-Preprocessing executable 'runchain' for abstract-0.0.0.2...
+Preprocessing executable 'runchain' for abstract-0.0.0.3...
-Field of Magnetar Outbursts with the Aid of Lensing Clusters from the Sloan Digital Sky Survey
+Seed: 138596064503
+Matter Galaxy in the core of the Standard Candles Cas A and G21.5-09.
 ~~~~

 It also accepts the same `--seed` and `--nchar` options as the `gibberish` executable.
+Using the seed value displayed above will re-create the output.

 # Building the tools